-Hall in Tirol has the oldest old town in Tyrol.
-I think it is also the most impressive.
-The well-preserved town centre, the medieval Hasegg Castle (Burg Hasegg) and the mint where the world’s first thaler (of which dollar is the Anglicised form) was pressed, make Hall a worthy contender to become a World Heritage Site.
-I am fortunate to spend at least one afternoon a week in Hall while Mattheus attends extra mural classes.
+The Austrian town of Hall in Tirol is everything you expect from a former medieval economic hub.
+Narrow cobblestone streets, a castle, beautiful old churches next to market squares, and an impressive defense tower are all part of the biggest historic old town in Tyrol.
+The well-preserved town centre, the medieval Hasegg Castle (Burg Hasegg) and the mint where the world’s first thaler (of which dollar is the Anglicised form) was pressed, make Hall in Tirol a worthy contender to become a World Heritage Site.

 The oldest reference to Hall in Tirol (the locals never add the “in Tirol” part) dates to 1232.
-Its rich salt mines made it an important economic centre, and is also where it gets its name from.
+Its rich salt mines made it an important economic centre and are also where it gets its name from.
 At the time, the German word for a salt mine or source of salt was “hal”.

 You can still see the only surviving, fully functional coin stamping machine in the Hall Mint Museum.
 The museum is home to an impressive collection of coins, as well as the world’s largest silver medal, which weighs over 20 kilograms.

-The cobbled streets and squares of the old town of Hall almost make you forget about the busy modern day traffic outside its borders.
+The cobbled streets and squares of the old town of Hall in Tirol almost make you forget about the busy modern day traffic outside its borders.
 The buildings represent different time periods, ranging from the Roman and Gothic to the Baroque period.
-Even parts of the medieval defence wall is visible along the northern boundary.
+Even parts of the medieval defense wall are visible along the northern boundary.

-One of the reasons why we like Hall so much, is because of the many child-friendly festivals and markets held on the squares and in the streets.
+One of the reasons why we like Hall so much is because of the many child-friendly festivals and markets held on the squares and in the streets.
 The upper town square is turned into a farmer’s market every Saturday morning.
-Everything from farm fresh vegetables, honey and eggs to homemade cheeses, breads, bacon and marmalade are on sale.
+Everything from farm fresh vegetables, honey, and eggs to homemade cheeses, bread, bacon, and marmalade are on sale.

-On the last Saturday of April the town is flooded by radishes for the annual radish festival.
+On the last Saturday of April, the town is flooded with radishes for the annual radish festival.
 Local brass bands provide entertainment and children perform traditional dances.
-Festival-goers wash down plates of Tiroler Gröstl (a dish with potatoes and meat) with litres of beer.
-Inbetween, wagon loads of radish bunches are sold at €1 each.
+Festival-goers wash down plates of Tiroler Gröstl (a dish with potatoes and meat) with liters of beer.
+In between, wagon loads of radish bunches are sold at €1 each.

 The festivities aren’t as robust at Easter, but the Easter market on the Stiftsplatz is always worth a visit.
 The Easter egg art exhibition held in the splendid Baroque town hall is a must-see.
 Hall’s Christmas market is much smaller than that of Innsbruck, but therein lies its charm.
 This is where we go for a “quiet” glühwein around a fire when all the bigger markets are overrun by tourists.